 In the four-year span between O.B.E.
 Vol.1 and Malibu, however, Anderson was employed by Shafiq Husayn of LA-based hip-hop group Sa-Ra as an assistant, videographer, editor, writer, and producer.
 Getting to witness different aspects of the music industry, as well as the victories and losses by his contemporaries, was monumental in developing the distillation of .Paak’s music that we hear today.
 It’s also the perfect example of why all artists should strive to reach a point of comfortability with their craft that allows them to create something that is uniquely them.

 Admittedly, it’s never been easier to succeed off of being unoriginal, which makes the easy route all the more appealing to struggling artists who are just trying to make a living doing what they love.
 But Anderson is a prime example of what can happen when you stick it out, hone your unique style, and unapologetically unleash it onto the world.

-There will likely always be a place in the industry for the 22 Savage's of the world, but hearing a genre-blending, boundary-pushing artist like Anderson .Paak recount his days spent emulating what was hot in the moment is the ultimate inspiration for any artist out there that hasn’t yet developed their own unique sound.
+There will likely always be a place in the industry for the 22 Savage's of the world, but hearing a genre-blending, boundary-pushing artist like Anderson .Paak recount his days spent emulating what was hot at the moment is the ultimate inspiration for any artist out there who has yet to develop their own unique sound.